Insomniac Games: Diversifying portfolio (2012–2019)

 Running parallel development with Fuse, and beginning soon after the completion of Resistance 3, Insomniac Games began development on Sunset Overdrive.
 The game was inspired by Hyena Men of Kenya, Tank Girl, I Am Legend, The Young Ones, Halloween masks from the 1960s, and Lego.
 Sunset Overdrive was created by Marcus Smith and Drew Murray; their first pitch to Insomniac's head was rejected as being too confusing.
 They were given one week to re-pitch the title, and they persuaded studio heads to begin the game's development.
 The game was later pitched to various publishers, which rejected them because Insomniac demanded to retain ownership of the intellectual property.
 The project was later pitched to Microsoft Studios, which was eager to work with Insomniac.
 Microsoft allowed Insomniac to own the rights to the game.
 Sunset Overdrive was made for Microsoft's Xbox One console; it was released on the 20th anniversary of Insomniac, in 2014.

 Insomniac announced Slow Down, Bull, a part-commercial and part-charity project for release on Microsoft Windows; it is the company's first game for Windows.
 Insomniac released a remake of Ratchet & Clank for the PlayStation 4 in 2016.
-In January 2016, Insomniac announced their next game, Song of the Deep, a water-based video game inspired by Metroid and Castlevania: Symphony of the Night.
+In January 2016, Insomniac announced its next game, Song of the Deep, a water-based video game inspired by Metroid and Castlevania: Symphony of the Night.
 The game was published by retailer GameStop.

 During E3 2015, the company announced Edge of Nowhere, a third-person action-adventure game for the virtual reality hardware Oculus Rift.
 In April 2016, the company announced two new virtual reality titles: Feral Rites, a hack and slash game, and The Unspoken, a fantasy multiplayer game, for the Oculus Rift.
 According to Price, the company began focusing on virtual reality projects as the team is enthusiastic about the technology, and that it allows the company to develop an expertise in creating VR games.
-The studio signed an exclusive deal with Oculus VR as Insomniac believed that both companies shared the same passion to "[bring] games to life", and that they allowed Insomniac to retain the rights of their intellectual properties.
-Price compared the agreement to their previous first-party deals, and added that having the opportunity to develop games for the first generation of VR platforms is something the team could not reject.
-Despite the new direction, Price added that they will not give up on making console AAA video games.
-At E3 2016, Insomniac announced their next AAA title, Marvel's Spider-Man, developed for the PlayStation 4 in conjunction with Marvel Entertainment.
+The studio signed an exclusive deal with Oculus VR as Insomniac believed that both companies shared the same passion to "[bring] games to life", and that it allowed Insomniac to retain the rights of its intellectual properties.
+Price compared the agreement to its previous first-party deals, and added that having the opportunity to develop games for the first generation of VR platforms is something the team could not reject.
+Despite the new direction, Price added that it will not give up on making console AAA video games.
+At E3 2016, Insomniac announced its next AAA title, Marvel's Spider-Man, developed for the PlayStation 4 in conjunction with Marvel Entertainment.
 Bryan Intihar, producer of Sunset Overdrive, was the game's creative director.